mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

     * _MyMavlinkWork:_ Manages MAVLink communications, contains all the builders for all the messages.
          * All of the setMode() functions work as expected with the simulated and real UAV.
          * setGPSOrigin() is a function we wrote because we were not sure if we need to set the GPS origin before the UAV will accept a waypoint.
 It does not look like we need to.
          * sendGlobalWaypoint(lat, lon, alt) creates the message to send the MAV_CMD_NAV_WAYPOINT to the UAV with a specified altitude and 2D GPS coordinate.
 In the simulations we tried, this message was unsupported by GUIDED mode.
-However, when we tested on the physical quadcopter it appeared to accept the waypoint; After pressing the "send waypoint" button while the drone was hovering about 2 meters off the ground, it began rapidly heading towards the coordinate but crashed into the ground.
+However, when we tested on the physical quadcopter it appeared to accept the waypoint; After pressing the "send waypoint" button while the drone was hovering about 2 meters off the ground, it began rapidly heading towards the coordinate but then crashed into the ground.
          * takeoff() and land() messages work as expected in simulation and real-life.
 The drone has to be armed in GUIDED mode to accept the takeoff message, however it can accept land() in any mode.
     * MyUSBSerialListener: Handles USB serial communication for real-time data exchange with the UAV.